vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-last-step-rss-reader.md

 }
 ```

 And now, we can implement the `AppVerticle#getArticles` method.
 Basically, it will use the `selectArticlesByRssLink` statement for finding articles by the given link.
-Implementation:
+Here's the implementation:

 ```java
 private void getArticles(RoutingContext ctx) {